Why is it called Good Friday when Jesus died on this day?

 Luke 23:46: Father, into thy hands I commend my spirit.

-The first of the seven last words is of course widely known beyond the Christian world on account of the sheer crossover appeal they hold.
+The first of the seven last words are of course widely known beyond the Christian world on account of the sheer crossover appeal they hold.
 They are in many ways the essence of Christianity and highlight to the world, this most Christian of values.

 The collection of seven sayings is the traditional Christian approach to achieve a clearer understanding of the sequence of events that occurred during the crucifixion, by referring across the four Gospels.
 Some prominent theologians state that seven is the number of perfection in the Bible.
 The example that comes foremost to mind is the seven days it took to create the universe.
 Widely used in Good Friday sermons since the 16th century, these Seven Last Words from the Cross have also been the subject of entire books written in theological analysis.